thunkware/maven-test-profiler/README.md

 Every test suite is listed separately with their elapsed time in order of slowest to faster.

+This is a fork of https://github.com/khmarbaise/maven-test-profiler with minor enhancements/fixes.
+Credit to [@khmarbaise](https://github.com/khmarbaise) for creating the project.

 ## Usage

 Define the following `.mvn/extensions.xml` file: